Best project management software for small businesses

 • Asana Business – £20.99 per user, per month (billed annually)

-The lowest payment plan, Asana Premium, costs £9.49 per user, billed annually (£11.49 billed monthly).
-Compared with budget options like Zoho Projects and Teamwork, that’s a significant uplift – but worth it if you’re a remote team as you’re essentially paying for a virtual office to house your team online.
+Asana’s cheapest plan costs £9.49 per user, billed annually (£11.49 billed monthly).
+Compared with budget options like Zoho Projects and Teamwork, that’s a significant uplift – but worth it if you’re a remote team as you’re essentially paying for a virtual workspace.

 Smartsheet: best for spreadsheet lovers that need to analyse large datasets, such as accountants